Need Tips for Financial Independence?

 Spend Less Than You Earn

 This one seems pretty simple, right?
 Running in conjunction with the budget advice above, spending less than you earn is a matter of discipline.
-There is a true difference between an available limit on a credit card, and an available balance in a checking account.

 Keeping up with the Joneses is a trap as old as time in the personal finance world.
 Avoiding it while sticking well within your means will allow you to sleep easy at night, as the cushion under your head resembles the cushion in your bank account.

 Focus on Paying Off Debt Sooner than Later

 You work hard for your money.
 No matter what you choose to spend your money on, one of the worst things it can go to is an interest payment.
 No matter where your debts live, focusing on shrinking those outstanding balances will put more money into your pocket.